cdapio/coopr/coopr-docs/docs/source/guide/admin/ui.rst

 Provides
 --------
-The ``Provides`` field define an extra level of indirection when specifying dependencies.
+The ``Provides`` field defines an extra level of indirection when specifying dependencies.
 In this example, the "myapp-2.0" service provides the "myapp" service.
 This means that other services can put "myapp" in their runtime or install dependencies, and "myapp-2.0" will satisfy that dependency.